 In addition to being a mother and grandmother to her own children, Mary has helped dozens of orphaned children over several decades.
 Many have been raised in her care and lovingly call her “Mom” in Rwanda and Uganda.
 Mary also serves as a Canon in the Anglican Diocese of East Rwenzori in Uganda and holds the same role in the Cyangugu Diocese in Rwanda.
 With her background in trauma counseling, she has organized several women’s conferences focusing on healing and wholeness.
 Mary has selflessly devoted her life to hundreds of women and children in Rwanda and Uganda and she is an inspiration to everyone who is blessed to know her.

-Living and working in Rwanda
+Charles and Juliet living and working in Rwanda